yotorng/bookish-rhizome/content/The Library/Everything for Everyone.md

 Book by Eman Abdelhadi, M.E.
 O'Brien

 Devoured this in 2 sittings!!
-- The year is 2072.
-Everything for Everyone chronicles - through 20 oral history interviews - the histories and people behind the collapse of a capitalistic old world (as we know it), and how a new, hopeful collective world emerged from its ashes.
-Published to mark the 'twentieth anniversary of the New York Commune', this book is a daring and lifting spec-fic project that speaks to a simple adage: *Another world is possible.
-Things doesn't have to be This Way!!*
+The year is 2072.
+In New York, the capitalistic old world (as we know it) has collapsed, and a new social order built on collective participatory decision-making, mutual care and equality has emerged from its ashes.
-- Through its accounts, Everything for Everyone gently nudges you in the direction of radical, abolitionist, queer imagination.
+Everything for Everyone is an earnest endeavour towards a history of the future, documenting a series of (imagined) oral history interviews. 🗣️📝 Through the myriad voices of insurrectionists, community organisers, sex workers, ecological restorers and more, the book embraces an unrealised world with all its messy, contradictory, radical and abundant possibilities.🪞🪩🫧💫

+✊abolition as a prerogative to dismantle harmful systems, but also simultaneously a prerogative to preserve, liberate and lift up alternatives
+💭what kind of infrastructures can emerge if we allow ourselves to imagine and organise collectively?
+How might we restructure the coordination of food, housing, personal care, and healthcare?
+🫂focusing on a local-scale of decision-making - centering care, collaboration, and maintenance ; balancing autonomy and accountability ; building capacities to hold and work through conflict

+🪟This book gently nudges its reader towards a window to a future world grounded in radical, abolitionist, and queer imagination.
+All in all, it speaks to a simple adage: things doesn’t have to be this way!! another world is possible 🌱

+---
 # Oral History, Trauma, and Collective Agency

 >"Our choice of oral history was deliberate.
 Oral histories are an opportunity to explore the subject in history; the peculiar and contradictory nature of individual human experience as it occurs during moments of shared collective action.
 Oral histories are inherently contradictory, unresolved, open and expansive.
 Each person brings their own psyche and their own pattern of remembering and forgetting.
 We came to this project particularly interested in the contradictions of memory."